dav1dk1m/dav1dk1m/README.md

 I'm your Programmer and Developer,David Kim.
 - 🔭 I’m currently working on mind controlling :pray:
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Swift, Python, JavaScript.

-- 💬 Ask me about anything related to ..
+- ...
+By the way I’m currently serving in the Republic of Korea Army :kr:

 <br />